Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Nekkan

 These humanoids with cat-like traits are mischievous, playful, curious, and stealthy.
-Few of their kind gather into societies, as they typically blend into other cultures where their cunning offers a more stimulating life, often favoring human societies with large cities (and shadowy underworlds).
-Ghey are not highly regarded as they are often judged as being unable to follow rules.
+They tend to avoid settling in societies of their own, preferring instead to integrate into larger human cities, where they can indulge their cunning and blend in with other cultures.
+They are quick-witted and agile, excelling in stealth and subterfuge, but are often perceived as untrustworthy due to their tendency to bend or ignore rules.
 They are considered pacifist ferals who do not seek direct conflict.

 Totem: Adis, the Whisperer in Shadows.